-Furthermore, the sea urchin fishery is a gonad (roe) fishery.
+The sea urchin fishery is a gonad (roe) fishery and not all urchins have the right quality of gonads for the market.
 Population levels in most areas are higher than can be supported by the available food (kelp) and, as a result, many of the urchins have poor or no gonad development.
 Since only those individuals with the highest quality gonads are targeted by the fishery, there is a natural reserve of animals that remain after commercial harvest.

-This reserve consists of urchins smaller than the minimum size limit, greater than 120mm test diameter and urchins with poor quality gonads, hidden in cracks and crevices inaccessible to harvesters and those at deeper than safe diving depths.
+This reserve consists of urchins smaller than the minimum size limit, greater than 120mm test diameter and commercial-sized urchins with poor quality gonads.
 Red Sea Urchins larger than 120mm test diameter are generally not harvested since they are considered unmarketable due to their large gonad size.
 These large urchins (called 'pumpkins' by harvesters) have large reproductive potential.
+Most urchins that are harvested occur in a narrow width of habitat known as the feedline, which is located in shallower water where macroalgae grows.
+Since the Pacific sea urchin fishery is a dive fishery, parts of the Red Sea Urchin population is not accessible for harvest.
+Urchins hidden in cracks and crevices are inaccessible to harvesters as are those at deeper than safe diving depths.
+Practical management measures such as limited entry licensing, Individual Quotas (IQ), a minimum size limit and area quotas (see Appedices 1 and 6) also ensure that this fishery remains low-risk and sustainable.
+Furthermore, the 2019 stock assessment report included 100-year projections based on decision tables, with risk associated to applying a range of harvest rates from this report and the stock is not expected to decline into the cautious zone based on the proposed USR.